bneidlinger/RobotWars/RobotWars_app_code.md

         // Connect network (using global network instance)
         // Note: Connection is likely already handled by onLoginSuccess now,
-        // but this ensures controls state is updated correctly. if (typeof network !== 'undefined') {
+        // but this ensures controls state is updated correctly.
+        // Use global network instance
+        if (typeof network !== 'undefined') {
              if (network.socket?.connected) {
                   console.log(`[Enter Lobby] Network connected.
 Setting Controls state.`);
+                   // Use global controls instance
                    if(typeof controls !== 'undefined') controls.setState('lobby'); // Ensure UI is in lobby state
              } else {
                   console.log(`[Enter Lobby] Network not connected, attempting connect (might be redundant).`);